micmejia/bible-dump/AMPC/Jeremiah/Jer 44.md

-But we will certainly perform every word of the vows we have made: to burn incense to the [^a]queen of heaven and to pour out drink offerings to her as we have done--we and our fathers, our kings and our princes--in the cities of Judah and in the streets of Jerusalem; for then we had plenty of food and were well off _and_ prosperous and saw no evil.
+But we will certainly perform every word of the vows we have made: to burn incense to the queen of heaven and to pour out drink offerings to her as we have done--we and our fathers, our kings and our princes--in the cities of Judah and in the streets of Jerusalem; for then we had plenty of food and were well off _and_ prosperous and saw no evil.